Air France Unaccompanied Minor Policy | Age Rules & Travel

 Provide Contact Details

-Include the contact information of both the departing and receiving guardians, including phone numbers and email addresses.
-These details allow the airline to communicate quickly in case of delays, changes, or emergencies, keeping parents informed throughout the journey.
+Add contact details of leaving and receiving guardians, such as phone and email contacts.
+Such information enables the airline to facilitate speedy communication in case of delays, changes, or emergencies to keep parents updated during the trip.

 Check-In Process